NBC Owned Television Stations: Station Venture Holdings

-Station Venture Holdings, LLC was a venture between NBC and LIN Television Corporation that included Station Venture Operations, LP that operates two NBC affiliated television stations -- KNSD and KXAS-TV.
-These stations when in the JV were considered owned and operated stations as NBC holds a majority stake in the venture.
-WBTS-LD (now WYCN-LD) was added to this venture in November 2016 as the licensee for that station.
+Station Venture Holdings, LLC was a joint venture between NBC and LIN Television Corporation that operated two NBC-affiliated television stations, KNSD and KXAS-TV.
+These stations under the joint venture were still considered owned-and-operated stations, as NBC held a majority stake in the venture.
+WBTS-LD (now Telemundo station WYCN-LD) was added to this venture in November 2016 as the licensee for that station.

 History

 The venture began in 1997 when LIN sold a controlling interest in KXAS to NBC, and NBC contributed KNSD to the resulting partnership.
 Owing to their controlling stake in the partnership, NBC took operational control of both stations.
-In February 2013, LIN pulled out of its Station Venture Operations joint venture with NBCUniversal as part of a corporate reorganization, giving NBC 100% ownership of KXAS and KNSD.
+In February 2013, LIN pulled out of the joint venture with NBCUniversal as part of a corporate reorganization, giving NBC full ownership of KXAS and KNSD.
 LIN paid NBC around $100 million to allow for the transaction.
 The stations remain under this name for FCC licensing purposes, along with WYCN-LD.